The dried fruits and white seeds of black pepper, Piper nigrum

 Piper nigrum is a tropical vine with tiny fruits that can reach heights of 30 feet or more.
 The long-lived plants (some can persist for a century) are native to Kerala in Southwestern India.
 This region is known for its abundant rainfall (monsoons) and intense sun, the essential ingredients black pepper needs to flower, fruit and flourish.

 The immature green fruits of black pepper, Piper nigrum

-In the U.S., we import all of our pepper from overseas.
-There is no domestic production.
-While Kerala remains the main source of premier grade pepper, the spice is now cultivated in other tropical parts of the world, including Vietnam which is today the world’s largest producer.
+In the U.S., we import all of our pepper from overseas because there is no domestic production.
+As of today, Kerala remains the main source of premier grade pepper.
+However, the spice is now cultivated in other tropical parts of the world, including Vietnam.

 Black pepper vines growing on a plantation in southern Vietnam

 Black pepper depends on a lot of rain splatter to encourage its many miniature blooms.
 A single, 3-inch inflorescence can produce up to 100 flowers.
 The flowers are followed by single-seeded berries that take approximately 6 to 7 months to mature.

 The chemical piperine, a part of the plant’s resistance against diseases and fungi, is responsible for black pepper’s spicy heat.
 It is derived both from the outer fruit and the seed.
-Black pepper contains between 4.6 and 9.7% piperine by mass, and white pepper has slightly more.
+Black pepper contains between 4.6 and 9.7% piperine by mass, while white pepper has slightly more.

 Black and white pepper both come from the same plant but they are harvested at different times and processed in different ways.
 And there are many variants of peppercorns, whose color, flavor and strength depend on location, soil and climate.